MINDFUL MEDITATION FOR STRESS & ANXIETY

 HOW CAN MEDITATION HELP IN STRESS & ANXIETY?

-Meditation is a method of mental training that calms the mind and encourages a state of detached observation.
+Meditation is a method of mental training that calms the mind and encourages a state of detached observation, enabling one to witness one's thoughts and emotions without judgment or attachment.
 It is often practiced as a self-guided activity, similar to physical exercise, and provides cumulative benefits and preventive effects.

 One of the main ways meditation helps reduce anxiety is by decreasing repetitive negative thinking.
 Moreover, research supports several other ways meditation improves mental functioning, including increased emotional awareness, altered emotional responses, exposure to feelings, and cognitive reappraisal.
 A systematic study of 58592 adults showed that mindfulness was positively associated with confidence, job satisfaction, performance, and interpersonal relations and negatively associated with burnout and work withdrawal.

-Mindfulness meditation is increasingly integrated into mental health interventions, and its theoretical concepts have significantly influenced psychological research.
+Mindfulness meditation is increasingly integrated into mental health interventions by various mental health professionals, as the concepts have significantly influenced psychological progression.

 RESOURCES: